maxbernard3/ColdTournament/doc/game.md

   - They can purchase new aircraft, bases, and factories.
     - Bases take one cycle to build and cost procurement points.
     - Factories take one cycle to build.
-    - A factory can be upgraded with CP once to increase production numbers at the cost of HP.
+    - A factory can be upgraded with BP once to increase production numbers at the cost of HP.
-    - Base can be upgraded with CP to hold either more small aircraft or more heavy aircraft (the latter also increases small aircraft capacity to a lesser extent).
+    - Base can be upgraded with BP to hold either more small aircraft or more heavy aircraft (the latter also increases small aircraft capacity to a lesser extent).
   - Aircraft are made in the factory and cost procurement points.
     - It takes one cycle to build aircraft.
     - If the factory is damaged, it stops production for one turn.